Forecasting weather and climate extremes

 One example of a well-known Ōtautahi weather indicator is Te Māuru, or the Nor’west Arch.
 Initially, a mass of billowing, dark clouds arch over Kā Tiritiri-o-te-moana (the Southern Alps).
 When seen, local Māori know that the dry nor’wester will start to blow.
 But when blue sky is seen above and below the arching clouds, it’s known as Te Māuru.
 A southerly is expected, and its strength depends on the height of the arch.
 The higher Te Māuru rises, the stronger the southerly the next day.
 It’s more than likely that snow will fall on the Southern Alps.
 This special indicator has been encapsulated within a whakataukī, “Ka taki mai Te Māuru, ka hara mai te toka” (When the nor’wester howls, the southerly advances).

 This project makes Māori forecasting knowledge available through video vignettes and new educational resources to promote stronger and closer relationships between people and their local environment.
-We hope to help make the most of all available expertise to anticipate and manage the risks from weather and climate extremes.
+By creating and sharing these resources, we hope to help make the most of all available expertise to anticipate and manage the risks from weather and climate extremes.

 Latest news and updates